Big-Vi/vigneshmurugan.github.io/content/posts/apache-sni-ssl-errors-amazon-linux-2023.md

 ### 4. Check Target Group Health
 Monitor your AWS Target Group to ensure instances are marked as healthy.

-## Security Considerations

-### Why This Change Was Made
-The stricter SNI validation addresses potential security issues where:
-- Clients could be served certificates for wrong domains
-- SSL/TLS connections could be misdirected
-- Certificate validation could be bypassed in certain configurations

-### Best Practices
-1. **Always use proper ServerName directives** in virtual hosts
-2. **Use valid certificates** that match your domain names
-3. **Avoid wildcard ServerAlias directives** that catch everything
-4. **Regularly update** your SSL certificates and Apache configuration

 ## Conclusion